Bombay (film): Soundtrack

 The soundtrack album for Bombay was composed by A. R. Rahman, in his third collaboration with Mani Ratnam after Roja and Thiruda Thiruda.
-The lyrics for the Tamil version were written by Vairamuthu, except "Humma Humma" & Halla Gulla" written by Vaali.
+The lyrics for the Tamil version were written by Vairamuthu, except "Humma Humma" and "Halla Gulla" written by Vaali.
 The soundtrack of the film became one of the best-selling Indian music albums of all time, with sales of 15 million units.
 The soundtrack was included in The Guardians "1000 Albums to Hear Before You Die" list, and the song "Kannalanae" sung by K. S. Chithra was included in their "1000 Songs Everyone Must Hear" list.
 "Bombay Theme" has appeared in various international films and music compilations, while the songs "Kannalanae" and "Bombay Theme" have been sampled by various international artists.

 Release

 Bombay was released on 10 March 1995.
-The Telugu-dubbed version was released on the same day.
+The Hindi-dubbed version and the Telugu-dubbed version were released on the same day.
 It was previously scheduled to release in January 1995, during Pongal.
 The film caused considerable controversy upon release in India and abroad for its depiction of inter-religious relations between a Muslim woman and a Hindu man.
 The film was banned in Singapore and Malaysia upon release.
 Two homemade bombs were thrown at the house of Mani Ratnam by Radical Islamist terrorists, Mani Ratnam had to be hospitalised with shrapnel injuries.